hashicorp/terraform-provider-google/website/docs/d/google_container_engine_versions.html.markdown

 # google\_container\_engine\_versions

-Provides access to available Google Container Engine versions in a zone for a given project.
+Provides access to available Google Container Engine versions in a zone or region for a given project.

 ```hcl
 data "google_container_engine_versions" "central1b" {